fujidaiti/smooth_sheets/package/README.md

 <br/>

-> [!CAUTION]
->
+**CAUTION🚨**

-> This library is currently in the experimental stage.
+This library is currently in the experimental stage.
 The API may undergo changes without prior notice.

-> [!NOTE]
->
-> For documentation of the latest published version, please visit the [package site](https://pub.dev/packages/smooth_sheets) on pub.dev.
+For documentation of the latest published version, please visit the [package site](https://pub.dev/packages/smooth_sheets) on pub.dev.

 <br/>